jamen/js-packages/packages/dist-js/readme.md

 This will

-- Manage a sourcemap file that comes beside an input file
+- Run `babel` with `babel-preset-env`.
-- Run `babel` with `babel-preset-env` on the input
+- Run `uglify-es`.
-- Run `uglify-es` on the results
+- Use sourcemaps when given input and output paths.

 Also see [`dist-css`](https://github.com/jamen/dist-css) for your CSS files.